 Alaska is a huge and incredibly diverse state full of rugged beauty.
 While winters are cold and dark, summers are moderate, full of sun, lush green forests, and wildlife.
 Within this beautiful land is a great deal of spiritual need.
-Alaskans are (for the most part) rugged and independent and ministry can be a challenge.
+Alaskans are (for the most part) rugged and independent, making ministry challenging.
 Thirst Missions is very excited to bring groups to The Last Frontier to work alongside local churches to bring the love of Christ to the people in very practical ways.

 Location: North America, northwest of Canada